pdsoftplan/zap-maven-plugin/zap-client-api/README.md

 AuthenticationInfo casInfo = AuthenticationInfo.builder()
         .buildCasAuthenticationInfo("http://myapp/login", "username", "password", "http://mydomain/myapp/protected/somePage");

-// To enable reauthentication (making sure the whole analysis will be authenticated), simply define a value for either loggedInRegex or loggedOutRegex
+// To enable re-authentication (making sure the whole analysis will be authenticated), simply define a value for either loggedInRegex or loggedOutRegex
 AuthenticationInfo formReauthInfo = AuthenticationInfo.builder()
         .loggedInRegex("\\Q<a href=\"logout.jsp\">Logout</a>\\E")
         .buildFormAuthenticationInfo("http://myapp/login", "username", "password");

-// It's possible to define pages that won't be authenticated (useful to exclude logout pages from the scan if reauthentication is not possible)
+// It's possible to define pages that won't be authenticated (useful to exclude logout pages from the scan if re-authentication is not possible)
 AuthenticationInfo formExcludeInfo = AuthenticationInfo.builder()
         .excludeFromScan("http://myapp/logout")
         .buildFormAuthenticationInfo("http://myapp/login", "username", "password");